AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 	http://localhost:8080

 - For simplicity the database runs in a docker container, MySQL database 5.7.
 To download the image and run the container:
-(Note: if you don't use docker and prefer install MySQL, skip the two following steps, and install it in your own)
+(Note: if you don't use docker and prefer install MySQL, skip the two following steps)

 	$ docker pull mysql